monsieurbadia/w2gl.js/README.md

 ### Download

-you can also download the project, after recover the file in `. / dist / w2gl.js` and then add it in the folder of your project in which you store the external libraries to your development.
+you can also download the project, after recover the file in `dist/w2gl.js` and then add it in the folder of your project in which you store the external libraries to your development.

 ## 🚀 Start project